reactioncommerce/reaction/README.md

 ---
 ###Roadmap & Status:

-** BLAZE / Meteor 0.8.0 ***
-Blaze introduced significant changes, and while things are mostly functional in Reaction after some heavy refactoring,  there are a number of remaining issues that are still being cleaned up.
-Contributions welcome.

 **Current status: Unstable, with HEAVY ongoing development!
 We're now within a few weeks of a point release for testing.**

 Currently good for contributing/observing progress, testing.
 It goes without saying that we're constantly refactoring, even things that are functionally done.
 We will start releasing point versions here when we feel we have reached a reasonable amount of stability for at least the bleeding edge users.